Psychoanalytic Fellowship Program

 The Psychoanalytic Fellowship Program is a tuition-free program.
 CME/CEs are available for participants for $20/credit hour.
 WBCP Fellows are also welcome to attend WBCP’s Scientific Meetings and other conferences offered at no charge.
 There is a fee, however, for fellows who wish to receive CMEs/CEs for other meetings or program.
 See individual program descriptions for CME/CE fees.

-Fellowships acceptances are announced in early September.
+Fellowships acceptances are announced by early September.

-To apply, please submit the following information:
+To apply, please submit the application form with the following information:

 - A short personal essay (two pages maximum) describing the development of your interest in the application of psychoanalytic and/or psychodynamic concepts.